 - Do better

-These short films will be presented during the Arctic Change 2020 conference, which is happening entirely online.
-Videos will be available through ArcticNet’s website.
-These films will be used to guide ArcticNet in establishing EDI guidelines and recommendations, to lift barriers within our community.
+These short films were presented during the Arctic Change 2020 conference, which is happened entirely online.
+Videos are available through ArcticNet’s website and on the Inclusion in Northern Research channel on Isuma.tv.
+These films will be used to guide ArcticNet in establishing guidelines and recommendations for equity, diversity and inclusion, and to lift barriers within our community.

 This project is not research and will not result in any scientific analysis or publication: our goal is to amplify voices and find ways to do better as a community.